A Review of Community-Centric Power System Resilience: Strategies, Data-Driven Methods, and Techno-Legal Perspectives: AI Methods for Power Systems Resilience

 Power outage prediction has emerged as a critical area of research to bolster the resilience of energy systems against various disruptions, including weather events, equipment malfunctions, and grid instabilities.
 Logistic regression is a simple, fast, and robust method for outage prediction \cite{eskandarpour2016machine}.

+Higher-order and weighted logistic regression improve performance by capturing nonlinear relationships.
 Some techniques offer higher accuracy than logistic regression.
-For instance, Support Vector Machines (SVM) has been utilized to predict outages by assessing the condition of grid components, with SVM generally outperforming logistic regression in terms of accuracy \cite{imteaj2020leveraging,eskandarpour2016machine}.
-In \cite{imteaj2020leveraging}, a decentralized framework is proposed to isolate affected regions during hurricanes and wildfires.
+For instance, Support Vector Machines (SVM) has been utilized to predict outages by assessing the condition of grid components \cite{eskandarpour2017leveraging}.
 One other notable method is to use ensemble learning techniques.
 For example, ADABOOST+ has been used to analyze the impacts of lightning and wind on power outages across four cities in Kansas \cite{kankanala2013adaboost}.
-ADABOOST+ has outperformed ADABOOST.RT, traditional regressional models \cite{kankanala2011regression,eskandarpour2016machine}, and neural networks \cite{kankanala2012estimation}.

-Convolutional Neural Networks (CNN) combined with long-short-term memory (LSTM) have been applied to predict outages across selected counties in New York, studying the socioeconomic impacts on vulnerable populations based on household income and racial demographics \cite{udeh2022autoregressive}.

 In \cite{yang2020enhancing}, the authors enhance prediction model accuracy by pre-classifying events into three severity levels using Quantile Weight Distance (QWD): low ($<$ 100 outages), moderate (100–1,000 outages), and high ($>$ 1,000 outages).
 A conditioned outage prediction model (OPM) is then developed using a Bayesian Additive Regression Tree (BART), Random Forest (RF), and Ensemble Decision Tree (ENS) to outperforms the standard OPM.

-Addressing data preprocessing challenges, a comprehensive approach for data collection and feature selection is proposed, which includes environmental features, infrastructure specifics, drought, soil moisture, pressure, temperature–humidity, precipitation, convection, and wind \cite{watson2022improved}.
-The study suggests that the combination of log-transform, synthetic minority over-sampling technique (SMOTE), and conditional bias correction (ModelF) provides higher accuracy (above 80\%).
-The role of socioeconomic variables in power outage prediction is also examined \cite{wang2024deep}.
+While traditional machine learning models are limited in capturing complex nonlinear relationships, ANNs address this limitation, with additional hidden layers.
+In \cite{udeh2022autoregressive}, Convolutional Neural Networks (CNN) combined with long-short-term memory (LSTM) have been applied to predict outages across selected counties in New York, studying the socioeconomic impacts on vulnerable populations based on household income and racial demographics.
+In many cases, model performance is improved through effective data preprocessing, such as synthetic minority over-sampling technique (SMOTE) \cite{watson2022improved}.
+In \cite{wang2024deep}, the role of socioeconomic variables in power outage prediction is also examined.